 Council tax completion notice

-Completion notices are sent by a local council.
-They set the date a new or altered property should appear in the valuation list.
-If you are unhappy with the date, you can appeal to us.
+Completion Notices are sent by your local council.
+They set the date a new or altered property should appear in the valuation list and council tax is charged.
+If you are unhappy with the date set you can appeal to us.
 This service is free.

 This page explains how the appeal process works and provides resources for each stage.